TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-recommended-naming-scheme.md

 ### Season Folder Format

-For this theirs only one real option to use in my opinion.
+For this there's only one real option to use in my opinion.

 ```bash
 Season {season:00}